ConsentStackDocs

 • Publish a default consent configuration so your banner works immediately

 You'll find your Site Key on the site's overview page.
-It looks like this: csk_abc123def456
+It looks like this: <YOUR_SITE_KEY>

-Add this single line to your website's <head> tag, replacing YOUR_SITE_KEY with the key from the previous step:
+Add these three tags to your website's <head>, replacing <YOUR_SITE_KEY> with the key from the previous step:

 That's it.
-The SDK loads in the background (~21 KB), fetches your consent configuration, detects the visitor's location, and displays the right consent banner -- all automatically.
+The SDK (~30 KB total, stub + core) fetches your consent configuration, detects the visitor's location, and displays the right consent banner, all automatically.

 Verify it's working